Effective Website Maintenance Keeps Your Website Performing at Its Best

-While each website is different and will require it’s own website updates and maintenance, there are several standard items that you should be addressing on a regular basis.
+While each website is different and will require its website updates and maintenance, there are several standard items that you should be addressed regularly.
 If your web developer offers a website maintenance plan, they’re almost certainly performing the following tasks: